This is the part where I get to tell you a little bit about me!

 In 2008 I entered the world of business, joining the marketing function at Procter & Gamble, working on various household name brands.
 It was with P&G that I made my move to Israel in June 2010 and since then have been living in Tel Aviv.

 Then, in the summer of 2012, I decided to make my passion my profession, and enrolled in the intensive two year course to become a licensed tour guide in Israel.
 I was delighted to pass my exams and am thoroughly enjoying showing visitors around this very special country.
+I’m happy to say that those visitors also are enjoying themselves – I’m grateful to have been recognised by the Travel & Hospitality Awards as ‘Tour Guide of the Year in Israel‘.
+In previous years I was recognised by the Luxury Travel Guide as the ‘Best Boutique Tour Operator in Israel‘ and have been awarded a TripAdvisor Certificate of Excellence three years running.

 Outside of guiding, I produce and present a weekly Israeli music radio show, Kol Cambridge, on Israel’s English language radio station TLV1, write and record music, and volunteer in an organisation that runs magic classes for disadvantaged children.
 I am most happily married and recently became a proud father to a beautiful little girl, as well as being a delighted uncle to nine nieces and nephews!